HazyResearch/bazaar/distribute/README.md

 ### Set EC2 or Azure credentials

-Edit `env\_local.sh` as needed.
+Edit `env_local.sh` as needed.

 For ec2, we recommend storing credentials at `~/.aws/credentials` following Amazon's recommendations.

-For azure, upload `ssh/mycert.cer` to the management portal via the "Upload" action of the "Settings" tab, and set the following variable in `env\_local.sh`:
+For azure, upload `ssh/mycert.cer` to the management portal via the "Upload" action of the "Settings" tab, and set the following variable in `env_local.sh`:
 ```
-AZURE_SUBSCRIPTION_ID='...'
+export AZURE_SUBSCRIPTION_ID='...'
 ```

-For each, ec2 and azure, you can set the instance types you would like to use in `env\_local.sh`.
+For each, ec2 and azure, you can set the instance types you would like to use in `env_local.sh`.

-Initialize by running
+After you are done, initialize the environment by running
 ```
 source env_local.sh
 ````